Northern Star (newspaper of the Society of United Irishmen)

 The Northern Star was the newspaper of the Society of United Irishmen, which was published from 1792 until its suppression in May 1797 by a group of Monaghan militiamen.

 Origin

 The publication of an Irish newspaper that reflected and disseminated liberal views was an early goal of Irish republicans in the late 18th century.
-By the founding of the Society of United Irishmen in October 1791, the project was well underway and the first edition of the Northern Star appeared in Belfast on 1 January 1792.
-Like the United Irishmen the first financial backers of the Northern Star were Presbyterian and one of the United Irish leadership, Samuel Neilson, was made editor.
+By the founding of the Society of United Irishmen in October 1791, the project was well underway and the first edition of the Northern Star appeared in Belfast on 1 January 1792 and was published twice a week at the price of two pence, a penny of which was for the government stamp (the newspaper tax).
+Among the paper's twelve financial backers (all of whom were Presbyterian merchants), Samuel Neilson (who had pledged his woollen business to the paper) was the publisher and editor.